Sector Mean Reversion on Hong Kong Stocks (HKSE): 6.36% CAGR, +4.75% vs Hang Seng

 Get your API key at cetaresearch.com.
 The full backtest code (Python + DuckDB) is on GitHub.

 Data: Ceta Research, FMP financial data warehouse.
 Universe: HKSE, market cap > HKD $3B.
 Quarterly rebalance, equal weight, 2000-2025.
 Returns in HKD.
-Past performance doesn't guarantee future results.
+Benchmark: Hang Seng Index (^HSI).
+Past performance does not guarantee future results.